 - Transfer the cookie dough into a piping bag with a nozzle of choice (you want to use the nozzle with large opening tip, to easily pipe the dough).
 I used large open star nozzle, but others that will also work great are Wilton 8B, Ateco 826 or Ateco 827.
 Do not overfill your piping bag, smaller amount of cookie dough will be easier to handle and to pipe.

 - Pipe the dough onto baking trays.
 If it is too hard to pipe, add a little bit more milk to your dough.
-Make sure to add only about ½ Tbsp of milk at a time, before adding any more.
-Place the baking trays with piped cookies into the fridge and chill for 30 minutes.
+Make sure to add only about ½ tablespoon of milk at a time, before adding any more.
+Place the baking trays with piped cookies into the fridge and chill for minimum 30 minutes.

 - To decorate, dip the cookies into some melted chocolate and sprinkle with your favourite sprinkles.